rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 ### Part 2 - OCP Pipeline
 > _This exercise adds a new BuildConfig to our cluster for the todolist-apps to run their pipelines in OpenShift using the OpenShift Jenkins Sync Plugin.
 We will use the OpenShift Applier to create the content in the cluster_

-2. Open the `todolist-api` app in your favourite editor.
+2. Open the `todolist-fe` app in your favourite editor.
 Move to the `.openshift-applier` directory.
 Explore the `template/ocp-pipeline`.
 This template creates a BuildConfig for OpenShift with a Jenkinsfile from a given repo.
 In this case; it will be the `Jenkinsfile` at the root of our application.

 2. Open the `params/ocp-pipeline` file and update `PIPELINE_SOURCE_REPOSITORY_URL` with the git url of your project (Don't forget to add the `.git` at the end).
 For example:
 ```